metacpan/metacpan-cpan-extracted/distros/K/Keyword-TailRecurse/README.md

 `Keyword::TailRecurse` requires features only available in Perl v5.14 and above.
 In addition a `Keyword::TailRecurse` dependency doesn't work in Perl v5.20 due to a bug in regular expression compilation.

+## PERL V5.14 AND V5.16 DEPENDENCY

+There's issues with `Keyword::Declare` and its `Keyword::Simple` dependency which requires the use of `Keyword::Simple` version 0.03 for Perl version 5.14 and 5.16.

 # SEE ALSO